Sakura Shrine: History

 Sakura Jinja was founded in 1869 by Matsudaira Yoshinori, the final daimyō of Tsuyama Domain, on the site of the Innoshō-no-yakata, the ruins of the fortified residence of the shugo of Mimasaka Province from the Kamakura period to the Muromachi period.
 In 1331, Emperor Go-Daigo, having initially failed to overthrow the Kamakura shogunate in the Genkō War, was forced to abdicate the throne and was exiled to the Oki Islands.
-En route from Kyoto to hi place of exile, he stayed overnight at the Innoshō-no-yakata.
+En route from Kyoto to his place of exile, he stayed overnight at the Innoshō-no-yakata.
 At this time, anti-Kamakura sentiment in western Japan was strong, and a local magnate in Bizen Province, Kojima Takanori, raised forces in an attempt to rescue Emperor Go-Daigo while he was being escorted into exile.
-Unable to find a suitable opportunity, he snuck into the Innoshō-no-yakata at night and carved a message into the truck of a sakura cherry tree with a poem proclaiming his loyalty to the Emperor and a pledge that he would one day rescue him.
+Unable to find a suitable opportunity, he snuck into the Innoshō-no-yakata at night and carved a message into the trunk of a sakura cherry tree with a poem proclaiming his loyalty to the Emperor and a pledge that he would one day rescue him.
 This story was recorded in the medieval chronicle Taiheiki.

 The story gained popularity in the Bakumatsu period and with parallels being drawn between the Genkō War and the Meiji restoration, many feudal lords were searching for ways to ingratiate themselves with the new regime.
 Matsudaira Yoshinori petitioned for permission to erect a Shinto shrine on the site of the Innoshō-no-yakata, and the shrine was completed in 1869.
 In 1877, it was granted the rank of Prefectural Shrine, under the State Shinto System of ranked Shinto shrines.
 In 1907, the actor Kawakami Otojirō, who was performing a historical drama with Kojima Takanori as the main character, donated a new Haiden to the shrine.
 The current shrine building was rebuilt in 1923.